needle-mirror/com.unity.xr.magicleap/Documentation~/index.md

 uid: magic-leap-home
 ---

+# Deprecation

+This version of the *Magic Leap XR Support* package will be deprecated after Unity 6.
+Magic Leap support is moving to the *OpenXR SDK* package.
+Please review the [Magic Leap Documentation](https://developer-docs.magicleap.cloud/docs/guides/openxr/openxr-overview/) in order to get started with OpenXR.

+For more information on the Unity OpenXR package, please review the package [details and documentation](https://docs.unity3d.com/Manual/com.unity.xr.openxr.html).

 # About Magic Leap XR Support

 Use the *Magic Leap XR Support* package to enable Magic Leap via Unity's multi-platform XR SDK.
 This package implements the following XR Subsystems: